 The Central Catholic Maroon Knights are well known throughout the Mountain State for their outstanding athletic achievements.
-In 2007, Sports Illustrated named Central Catholic as the finest athletic program in West Virginia.

-Central Catholic students live out their faith on the field through teamwork, sportsmanship, and perseverance; this is evident by our 30+ championship titles in the last 10 years.
+Once touted as the "finest athletic program in West Virginia" by Sports Illustrated, Central Catholic students live out their faith on the field through teamwork, sportsmanship, and perseverance; this is evident by our 30+ championship titles in the last 10 years.